 DISCLAIMER: The terms Teacup, Micro Mini, Pocket Nano, etc. is just a term to describe sizing and these terms are not identified as breeds.
 Mini pigs will in No Way shape or form fit in your purse or pocket.
-All mini's are essentially bred down over decades and are all potbellies or mixed with other breeds.
+All mini’s are essentially bred down over decades and are all potbellies or mixed with other breeds.
 There is not actually a breed called micro mini or teacup, just cute names to describe them and that goes for our business name as well.
 You should be very Leary of any promise of a “super tiny” pig.
 Sizing is dependent on many factors, average mini pigs range between 13-18 inches short, and weight varies dramatically due to genetics and proper diets just as in humans. you should anticiapte weights of over 50 pounds, although they are 3 times moer dense then dogs.
 Education and trusting your breeder is essential!
-It is IMPOSSIBLE to have any pigs weighing 10-25 pounds full grown at 5 years have ever been proven, nor have any generational offspring been proven to maintain size.
+No pigs weighing under 35 pounds full grown at 5 years have ever been proven, nor have any generational offspring been proven to maintain size.

 Welcome to the home of our Lovable and Adorable Teacup and Micro Pigs!